gzachariadis/Knowledge-Base/docs/digital-accounts/authentication/passwordless-authentication/authentication-methods/passkeys.md

 # <i class="hgi-stroke hgi-lock-key"></i> Passkeys

-<br> #Definition
+<br> <span>#Definition</span><br>

-> A *passkey* is a type of *"digital key"* used to log into websites and apps, passkeys use your device, like your phone or computer, to securely authenticate your identity.
+> A passkey is a type of *"digital key"* used to log into websites and apps, passkeys use your device, like your phone or computer, to securely authenticate your identity.

 ## Introduction